 Feeling overwhelmed is a common trait for parents of children with high learning potential.
 Often a trigger is the immediate situation we are presented with.
 Depending on the age of your child this could be: “I really ‘can’t cope’ with you: waking me up in the night to discuss the solar system/rejecting certain foods or clothing/refusing to get into the car/arguing with me about homework/running rings around me mentally..!”

-Underlying this is also the barrage of intensity and persistence often linked to dealing with an HLP youngster.
+Underlying this is also the barrage of intensity and persistence often linked to dealing with a young person with high learning potential.
 This can trigger people day in, day out…and even during the night!

 Another trigger is rooted in our own individual life story to this point.
 Ask yourself, how have I been ‘taught’ to think, what do I believe about myself and my capabilities – and what is my related ‘mindset’?